 Early Intervention Quiz

-What are the 7 key principles of effective early intervention practices?
+What are the 7 key principles of effective special education early intervention practices?

 Find out in this quiz, adapted from The Early Intervention Workbook: Essential Practices for Quality Services by Lynda Cook Pletcher, M.Ed., and Naomi O. Younggren, Ph.D.